-FOUR WEEKS BEFORE SURGERY ☐ Start iron or vitamins if instructed by your physician.
-Continue pre-operative exercises.
-TWO WEEKS BEFORE SURGERY □ Pre-operative class and appointment with Total Joint Navigator in person or via teleconference (i.e. Zoom).
-Obtain medical clearance from primary care physician or specialist, as necessary.
-Stop all medications that may increase bleeding (such as Aspirin, Motrin, Advil, Vitamin E).
-Check with your physician regarding prescribed medications. ☐ Prepare your home for your recovery.
+TWO WEEKS BEFORE SURGERY ☐ Pre-operative class and appointment with Total Joint Navigator in person or via teleconference (i.e. Zoom) □ Obtain medical clearance from primary care physician or specialist.
+Stop all medications that may increase bleeding (such as Aspirin, Motrin, Advil, Vitamin E) as instructed by your physician.
+Check with your physician regarding prescribed medications. □ Prepare your home for your recovery.
 Attend your last appointment with the surgeon.
-DAY BEFORE SURGERY DAT BEFORE SORGERT Receive a call from your surgeon's office telling you what time to arrive if you have not already been told. ■ Receive a call from your surgeon's office telling you what time to arrive if you have not Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
-Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
-Pack your hospital bag; remember to leave all valuables home.
-Pack lightly!
-Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
-Pack your hospital bag; remember to leave all valuables home.
-Pack lightly!
-Shower the evening before surgery.
-Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
-Pack your hospital bag; remember to leave all valuables home.
-Pack lightly!
-Shower the evening before surgery.
-Use the special wipes on the morning of surgery as instructed at your pre-operative class/visit.
+DAY BEFORE SURGERY Receive a call from your surgeon's office telling you what time to arrive if you have not already been told. ☐ Pack your hospital bag; remember to leave all valuables home.
+Pack lightly! ☐ Shower the evening before surgery. ☐ Use the special wipes on the morning of surgery as instructed at your pre-operative class/visit.
+Do not eat or drink anything after midnight.
+If you are on diabetic medication, do not take on the morning of surgery; you should take beta blockers and blood pressure medications if you are prescribed them prior to arriving the morning of surgery.
+Review and follow all other instructions provided to you by your surgeon and the Hospital.